Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Constraints on bubble nucleation efficiency for nuclear recoils

 \section{Constraints on bubble nucleation efficiency for nuclear recoils}

-The objective of this analysis is to constrain $\epsilon_\mathrm{C}(E_T,E_r)$ and $\epsilon_\mathrm{F}(E_T,E_r)$ at $E_T$ of 2.45~keV and 3.29~keV, two operating conditions of the PICO-60 dark matter detector \cite{pico60_v3}.
+The objective of this analysis is to constrain $\epsilon_\mathrm{C}(E_T,E_r)$ and $\epsilon_\mathrm{F}(E_T,E_r)$ -- the efficiency curves for nucleation with carbon and fluorine respectively - at $E_T$ of 2.4 and 3.29~keV, two operating conditions of the PICO-60 dark matter detector \cite{pico60_v3}.
 This is accomplished through a maximum likelihood analysis, treating each rate measurement as an independent Poisson variable.
 We express this likelihood as

 where $\nu_{i,j}$ are the expected numbers of events (including background rate) with bubble multiplicity $j$ for experiment $i$, and $k_{i,j}$ are the corresponding observed number of events.
-One ``experiment'' refers to a combination of detector, threshold, and neutron source.
-Table~\ref{data_org} lists the 12 experiments included in this analysis and the bubble multiplicities considered in each.
-The $\nu_{i,j}$ depend both on the hypothesized efficiency curves, parameterized by \{${x_{s,p,T}}$\}, and on a set of nuisance parameters \{$s_k$\}, each of which represents the number of standard deviations that a given source of systematic uncertainty deviates from its nominal value.
+One ``experiment'' refers to a combination of detector, threshold, and neutron source (see Table~\ref{data_org}, which includes the bubble multiplicities considered for each experiment).
+The $\nu_{i,j}$ depend both on the hypothesized efficiency curves, parametrized by \{${x_{s,p,T}}$\}, and on a set of nuisance parameters \{$s_k$\}, each of which represents the number of standard deviations that a given source of systematic uncertainty deviates from its nominal value.
 The total likelihood is frequently cast as an effective chi-square statistic, defined as

-Section~\ref{SS:model} describes the adopted parameterization of the efficiency curves, defining the $x_{s,p,T}$'s.
-Section~\ref{SS:systematics} defines nuisance parameters considered and the magnitudes of the corresponding systematic uncertainties.
-Section~\ref{SS:convergence} describes the Markov Chain Monte Carlo (MCMC) technique for exploring the resulting 34-dimensional parameter space, and the results of that exploration are given in Section~\ref{SS:bestfit}.
+Section~\ref{SS:model} describes the adopted parametrization of the efficiency curves, defining the $x_{s,p,T}$'s.
+Section~\ref{SS:systematics} defines nuisance parameters considered and the magnitudes of the corresponding systematic uncertainties, and the analysis results are given in Sec.\ \ref{SS:bestfit}.
+Appendix A describes the Markov chain Monte Carlo (MCMC) technique for exploring the resulting 34-dimensional parameter space.
+Due to the large number of variables and computationally expensive likelihood function, a regular MCMC was deemed to be too inefficient to use.
+Therefore a novel MCMC algorithm was developed to force more efficient exploration of the boundary of the likelihood function to produce the fit results shown in Sec.\ \ref{SS:bestfit}.